 Many states have mediation programs to assist borrowers in finding ways to avoid foreclosure.
 New York has implemented a program where borrowers attend a face-to-face meeting with their lender at what's called a foreclosure "settlement conference."

 Read on to learn more about how New York’s settlement conference program works and how you might be able to benefit from the process.

-A foreclosure prevention settlement conference is a meeting with your lender’s representative.
+A foreclosure settlement conference is a meeting with your lender’s representative and someone from the court, like a judge, court referee, or court attorney.
 The settlement conference provides an opportunity to work out a deal with your lender before the foreclosure is completed.

 At the settlement conference, the parties discuss your financial situation and try to negotiate a way for you to keep the home or give up the property without going through a foreclosure.
 By working together, the parties are often able to reach an agreement.